 It was spring, around 11am and cold; we had teas with condensed milk in a small Malaysian place in the Lower East Side and I held up an AbEx painter book that was on sale and you made a joke about the page layout.

 For about a week the prior May I’d wondered whether or why there hadn’t been a poptimist moment in literature, whether that was even a coherent concept.
-I’d been convinced by a friend the main reason was popular literature was missing the impassioned obsession with craft and technical production, the “Futurist (as in Italian) machine-worship thing.”
+I’d been convinced by a friend that popular literature was missing the impassioned obsession with craft and technical production which sometimes fuels poptimism, the “Futurist (as in Italian) machine-worship thing.”

-But now I was wondering, somewhere between Ludlow and Allen Street, whether this might be an entirely separate question from whether there was admirable or highbrow pop literature.
-George Melly who raises the topic of pop literature in the 1970 Revolt Into Style thinks the answer to this second question is also no:
+But now I was wondering, somewhere between Ludlow and Allen Street, whether this might be an entirely separate question from whether there was admirable or highbrow pop lit.
+George Melly, who raises the topic in his 1970 Revolt Into Style, thinks the answer to this second question is also no:

 The written word, at any rate ‘between hard covers,’ represents a permanence of a sort.
 Thought is trapped there… There is a further objection: to write and to read are solitary activities.
 Pop is communal, tribal, a shared experience.

-Anyway, for another axis of comparison, reading Maggie Nelson what always struck me was her honesty, her willingness to bear the grotesque or shameful without immediately trying to spin it into a strength or identity fetish—without the savvy branding or the sleight of hand that turns flaw into costly signal, or weakness into an display of competitive femininity.
+Anyway, for another axis of comparison, reading Maggie Nelson what always struck me was her willingness to bear the grotesque or shameful without immediately trying to spin it into a strength or identity fetish—without the savvy branding or the sleight of hand that turns flaw into costly signal, or weakness into an display of competitive femininity.
+To the pop artist, everything is waiting to be spun into identity.
+To Nelson, everything is already identity.
+The difference counts.

 By the time you checked email over kabocha squash & sake I was mostly talking to myself: “The vision’s always felt to me like, ‘let’s replace a history of brutal economic hierarchies with a future of brutal social hierarchies,’ which, middle school sucked for a lot of people and might be worse than capitalism but, your mileage may vary.”
 Maybe I don’t see a serious problem in reveling in bad ideology, maybe the style makes up for it.
 Maybe it’s the sometimes Janus face of some of these scenes which grates, one face making, with moral indignity, a claim towards the radically anti-hierarchical, while the other indulges gleefully the pleasures of life at the top.